Indusri15/Prime_video_powerbi/README.md

 This project demonstrates how Power BI can transform raw data into meaningful insights through interactive visualizations.
 The dashboard provides a clear overview of Prime Video content trends such as genre popularity, ratings distribution, and content growth over the years.

----

-⭐ This project was created as part of a Data Analytics / Data Visualization learning project using Power BI.How to add it in GitHub

-1. Go to your repository

-2. Click Add file → Create new file

-3. Name it README.md

-4. Paste the text above

-5. Click Commit new file

-Then your dashboard image will automatically appear on the GitHub page, making your project look very professional.

-If you want, I can also show you 3 small improvements you can add to this Power BI dashboard so it looks like a professional data analyst portfolio project.

 Author
 Indusri Chenna